Meet Peter G. Curran

 Peter furthered his experience in boarding-school administration as dean of students at Fountain Valley School in Colorado.
 There, he also taught and coached for four years before returning to his East Coast roots when he joined the faculty at Blair.

 In addition to the many roles he has held at Blair, Peter has been active professionally outside of the School, too.
 He regularly presents at national conferences focused on education and co-founded The Deans' Roundtable, a nonprofit that promotes best practices among independent schools.
-Peter has served as a trustee at Oldfields School in Sparks Glencoe, Maryland, and is a former trustee of North Country School in Lake Placid, New York.
+Peter served as a Trustee of Oldfields School in Sparks Glencoe, Maryland, and North Country School in Lake Placid, New York.

 Peter and Sarah met at Bowdoin College and married in 2004.
-Sarah holds a master’s degree in health science from Johns Hopkins School of Public Health and is a registered dietitian.
-She currently works as an instructor with the ISPP Dietetic Internship Program in Rutgers University’s Department of Nutritional Sciences.
-The Currans are parents to 14-year-old twins, Toby and Grace, and they have a beloved yellow Lab, Bowdoin.
+Sarah holds a master’s degree in health science from Johns Hopkins School of Public Health and is an Instructor of Supervised Practice with the Dietetic Internship Program in Rutgers University’s Department of Nutritional Sciences.
+The Currans are parents to 15-year-old twins, Toby ’27 and Grace ’27, and they have a beloved yellow Lab, Bowdoin.